Maple Pecan Cheese Cake Bars

 I’ve had more people ask me for this recipe than anything I’ve ever posted.
 This picture of the maple pecan bars went absolutely nuts on instagram.
 There is a video below to help you.

-This made me a bit nervous because it’s not the typical super sweet pecan bar that resembles pecan bar, even though after making it three times in one week, I can tell you it’s very addicting.
+This made me a bit nervous because it’s not the typical super sweet pecan bar that resembles pecan bar, but now that I’ve made it several times, I can tell you, it’s addicting.

-My inspiration comes from my favorite Christmas cookies, the Pecan Tassie which was the very post I ever did nine years ago.
-This isn’t that cookie because I don’t have a good substitute for brown sugar, but it led to this very easy cookie bar that works for any low carb or keto diet and is diabetic friendly.
+My inspiration comes from my favorite Christmas cookies, the Pecan Tassie, and I have a low-carb version.
+My love for pecans led to this very easy cookie bar that works for any low carb or keto diet and is diabetic friendly.